Visual Collaborative: Publishing

-In April 2019, Visual Collaborative launched an open access online collective called Polaris, also documented as North Star by the Library of Congress, ISSN 2642-9780.
+In April 2019, Visual Collaborative launched an open access online collective called Polaris.
 The project commenced in the winter of 2019 for a period of three months.
-The interdisciplinary collective featured 26 practitioners from various disciplines from the United States, Europe and African metropolitan cites such as Lagos and Cairo.
-Articles from the catalog received coverage from various news media for highlighting the intersections of people, commerce and innovation.
+The interdisciplinary collective featured 26 practitioners from various disciplines.
 The Polaris catalogue explores creative disciplines, perspectives and intrinsic value of the featured practitioners and how they interact with society.
 Polaris features both established or emerging people in the creative industry, intersecting with anthropology and humanities.
 Its subtopics may include health and wellness, architecture, fashion, entertainment news and non-partisan political themes.
 In addition to covering professionals from regions around the globe, the content aims to boost literacy in various socioeconomic circles.

-In June 2019 bringing in the summer equinox, the second volume of the Polaris series featuring 25 people was released under the title Voyager.
-Exploring life journeys of the invited participants in long form interview format, topics and subjects related to influence, economic disparities, pragmatism, self awareness and youth leadership among others were covered.
-Grammy-nominated music artist and performer Seun Kuti, the youngest son of legendary afrobeat pioneer Fela Kuti appeared as one of the main features.
-Other features included Pan-African activist Aya Chebbi, the first ever African Union Youth Envoy, Marcie Rendon an Award-winning playwright, poet and writer of native American Ojibwe ancestry and Minneapolis Civil Rights Commissioner, Anika Robbins.
+In June 2019, the second volume of the Polaris series featuring 25 people was released under the title Voyager.
+Seun Kuti was one of the main features.

-In the Voyager collective, some of the interviews are presented in both the French and English language, accommodating featured influencers from French speaking regions.
-In the same month, during pre-coverage of Voyager's release, forthcoming issues were announced.

-"It’s refreshing to see younger people interested in creating, contextualizing, re-defining, preserving, and chronicling art, culture, and history." said Kaia Black, of the Smithsonian National Portrait Gallery, who appeared in volume II of the collective.

 2020 TwentyEightyFour

 In May 2020, international news outlets announced the release of the TwentyEightyFour series.
-The 5th volume of the Polaris catalog consisted of conducted and transcribed interviews, among the 21 participants featured French music sisters Les Nubians, Metal Gear music and soundtrack composer Rika Muranaka, Global business strategist Busie Matsiko-Andan, Comedian Chigul, Electronic music artist Coppé and a reprised conversation of Nollywood actress Dakore Akande.
+The 5th volume of the Polaris catalog consisted of conducted and transcribed interviews, among the 21 participants featured French music sisters Les Nubians, Metal Gear music and soundtrack composer Rika Muranaka, Global strategist Busie Matsiko-Andan, Comedian Chigul, Electronic music artist Coppé and a reprised conversation of Nollywood actress Dakore Akande.
 Themes of adaptability and empathy ran consistently across the collective, aiming as a reprieve and alternative to the COVID-19 pandemic media barrage.

-Polaris interviews

-Selected features from over 150 guests from the Polaris catalogue Volumes 1–10.
-Credits from The Punch, This Day, Vanguard, The Guardian and Business Day news.